schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	**Functions**

-	.. function:: generate([Format, FontPath, AutoHint, RemoveOverlap, UseSubroutines, UseProductionNames, Containers, DecomposeSmartStuff])
+	.. function:: generate([format, fontPath, autoHint, removeOverlap, useSubroutines, useProductionNames, containers, decomposeSmartStuff])

 		Exports the instance.
 All parameters are optional.

-		:param str The format of the outlines: :const:`OTF` or :const:`TTF`.
+		:param str format: The format of the outlines: :const:`OTF` or :const:`TTF`.
 Default: OTF
-		:param str FontPath: The destination path for the final fonts.
+		:param str fontPath: The destination path for the final fonts.
 If None, it uses the default location set in the export dialog
-		:param bool AutoHint: If autohinting should be applied.
+		:param bool autoHint: If autohinting should be applied.
 Default: True
-		:param bool RemoveOverlap: If overlaps should be removed.
+		:param bool removeOverlap: If overlaps should be removed.
 Default: True
-		:param bool UseSubroutines: If to use subroutines for CFF.
+		:param bool useSubroutines: If to use subroutines for CFF.
 Default: True
-		:param bool UseProductionNames: If to use production names.
+		:param bool useProductionNames: If to use production names.
 Default: True
-		:param bool Containers: list of container formats.
+		:param list containers: list of container formats.
 Use any of the following constants: :const:`PLAIN`, :const:`WOFF`, :const:`WOFF2`, :const:`EOT`.
 Default: PLAIN
-		:param bool DecomposeSmartStuff: If smart components should be decomposed.
+		:param bool decomposeSmartStuff: If smart components should be decomposed.
 Default: True
 		:return: On success, True; on failure, error message.
 		:rtype: bool/list